Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 As listed in \S~\ref{sec:external}, JADES is one of several extragalactic surveys being carried out in Cycle 1 of the JWST mission.
 These span a range of depth, areas, filter sets, and fields, and there is a productive complementarity in these choices.
 JADES is important because of its deep and reasonably wide coverage of the GOODS-S/HUDF and GOODS-N/HDF fields, where there is an awesome amount of multi-wavelength imaging and spectroscopy, and because of its close coordination of JWST imaging and spectroscopy.

-The first release of JADES data, focusing on year 1 Deep NIRCam imaging and NIRSpec multi-object spectroscopy on the HUDF, is presented in \citet{bunker23r} and \citet{rieke23r} and available at \url{https://archive.stsci.edu/hlsp/jades} and \url{http://jades.idies.jhu.edu/}.
-Additional releases will follow successively in the coming year, and we post science updates from the survey at the JADES Collaboration website, \url{https://jades-survey.github.io}.
+The first release of JADES data, focusing on year 1 Deep NIRCam imaging and NIRSpec multi-object spectroscopy on the HUDF, is presented in \citet{bunker23r} and \citet{rieke23r}.
+The second release, containing the initial data in the JADES Origins Field and the year one GOODS-S Medium Prime mosaic, is presented in \citet{eisenstein23jof}.
+The third release \citep{deugenio2025} contains NIRSpec data taken before November 2023, as well as the GOODS-N Prime imaging.
+All are available at \url{https://archive.stsci.edu/hlsp/jades}, \dataset{DOI: 10.17909/8tdj-8n28}, and the latest data can be viewed at \url{http://jades.idies.jhu.edu/}.
+Additional releases will follow in the coming year, and we post science updates from the survey at the JADES Collaboration website, \url{https://jades-survey.github.io}.
 JADES will provide the foundation for JWST's study of these two premier deep fields, and we look forward to many years of utilization and extension of this data set.